Analytical description of ballistic spin currents and torques in magnetic tunnel junctions

-Another important result of this work is the form of the aforementioned expressions when the barrier is high and/or thick, i.e. $E_n^2\gg 1$.
+One of the most important results of this work is the form of the aforementioned expressions when the barrier is thick, i.e. $E_n^2\gg 1$, and as justified above by small deviations from sine angular dependencies of STT given by Eq.~(\ref{devfunc}) and shown in Fig.~\ref{fig:deviation}.
 In this case, the formulas can be written using only $P^S_i$, $P^\eta_i$ and $T_i$ and take a very simple form:

-One can note that while Slonczewski's interfacial polarization $P^S_i$ playing a role of effective in-plane polarization fully defines the character of $Q_{x}$, $Q_z$ and $J_e$, i.e. the strength of TMR and in-plane torque $T_\|$, it doesn't fully account for the field-like torque ($T_\bot$) behavior.
-The latter needs in addition an effective out-of-plane polarization $P^\eta_i$ and this is a second important role of this quantity we introduced besides aforementioned responsibility for deviations from standard $\sin\gamma$ angular dependence.